Claims to fame a-plenty

 Little explorers can get hands on

 Up for an afternoon of discovery and adventure?
 Then make a beeline for Weston Park - it's no ordinary museum.
 This is an interactive experience that brings history to life.
 From Egyptian mummies to a traditional butchers shop to living ants and bees, the five family trails lead you on a weird and wonderful journey that starts millions of years ago and ends in the present day.
-Alternatively get fired up at the Fire & Police Museum and meet some of the rarest emergency service vehicles around.
+Alternatively get fired up at the National Emergency Services Museum and meet some of the rarest emergency service vehicles around.

 All together now for live events

 Whether you're cheering, laughing or singing, why not share the fun.
 Sheffield's live music scene is alive and kicking, with The Leadmill (ironically a former flourmill) regularly voted a favourite by NME readers.
-For international artists, it's got to be the Motorpoint Arena and for up and coming new talent, head down to Plug.
-If you fancy giving your chuckle muscles a workout, don't miss the Grin Up North festival.
+For international artists, it's got to be the FlyDSA Sheffield Arena and for up and coming new talent, head down to Plug.
+If you fancy giving your chuckle muscles a workout, don’t miss regular Last Laugh comedy club nights at the City Hall.
 Or head over to The Crucible for some chalk and cue action and watch someone else workout instead.